Leah Crocetto Soprano

 Leah Crocetto made her European debut as the Leonora with Opéra National de Bordeaux and has returned there to sing the title role in Semiramide and Desdemona in Verdi’s Otello.
 She is a favorite at Opera Frankfurt, where she has sung Alice Ford in Verdi’s Falstaff and Leonora.

-Later this season, she appears in recital at Carnegie Hall, as Leonora at Seattle Opera and a soloist in Mahler’s Symphony No. 8 with the LA Philharmonic.
+This season she also appears as Leonora at Seattle Opera and a soloist in Mahler’s Symphony No. 8 with the LA Philharmonic.